-(11) Give such other information as reasonably may be required by the building official.
+- (11) Give such other information as reasonably may be required by the building official.
 If the application proposes excavation and backfill work that does not require a grading permit under § [14-13.5(b),] 18A-1.5(2), the building official, if deemed necessary to protect or promote public safety, may require the submittal of an engineering slope hazard report.
 An engineering slope hazard report means the same as defined under § [14-13.3.]
 18A-1.3.
-The report shall have the same information as that required for an engineering slope hazard report under § [14-14.2(d)(2);] 18A-2.2(d)(2); and

-(12) Contain a duly notarized signed affidavit from the applicant stating that the applicant has no outstanding fines payable to, or liens in favor of, the city.
-No permit application will be accepted or processed if the applicant has any such outstanding fines or liens; provided that a permit application will be accepted and processed if it is to correct a violation on the property."
+The report shall have the same information as that required for an engineering slope hazard report under § [14-14.2(d)(2);] 18A-2.2(d)(2); and - (12) Contain a written and signed attestation from the owner of the zoning lots to which the building permit application pertains, stating that the owner has no outstanding fines payable to, or liens in favor of, the city.
+No permit application will be accepted or processed if the owner has any such outstanding fines or liens; provided that a permit application will be accepted and processed if it is to correct a violation on the zoning lot."